NasirKhan521436/My_static_portfoilio/README.md

 > Note: No external libraries or frameworks like Bootstrap or jQuery were used — all components were built from scratch to keep the project lightweight and to demonstrate raw coding capability.

-## 🔧 How to Run the Project Locall

 ### OUTPUT :